The RS232 STANDARD

 Next Topic | Previous Topic | TOC

-During this 40-year-long, rapidly evolving period in electronics, manufacturers adopted simplified versions of this interface for applications that were impossible to envision in the 1960s.
+During this multi-decade-long, rapidly evolving period in electronics, manufacturers adopted simplified versions of this interface for applications that were impossible to envision in the 1960s.
 Today, virtually all contemporary serial interfaces are EIA232-like in their signal voltages, protocols, and connectors, whether or not a modem is involved.
 Because no single "simplified" standard was agreed upon, however, many slightly different protocols and cables were created that obligingly mate with any EIA232 connector, but are incompatible with each other.
 Most of the difficulties you will encounter in EIA232 interfacing include at least one of the following:

 1 - The absence or misconnection of flow control (handshaking) signals, resulting in buffer overflow or communications lock-up.